Orlov spectra: bounds and gaps: Spherical Collections

 \subsection{The Orlov spectrum of an elliptic curve}

-In this section, we study the Orlov spectrum of a smooth proper curve of genus one over an algebraically closed field of characteristic zero.
+In this section we study the Orlov spectrum of a smooth proper curve of genus one over an algebraically closed field.
 Although this is a slight abuse of terminology, we refer to such a curve simply as an elliptic curve.
 Our goal will be to prove the following theorem in a series of lemmas: \begin{theorem} The Orlov spectrum of the bounded derived category of coherent sheaves on an elliptic curve is $\{ 1,2,3,4 \}$. \end{theorem} \begin{proof} This follows from Lemma~\ref{at most 4} and Lemma~\ref{1234} proven below. \end{proof}

 \begin{lemma} Let $E$ be an elliptic curve and $G$ be a generator of $\dbcoh{E}$.
 Then up to shifting summands, $G$ is either a vector bundle which is not semi-stable or a vector bundle plus a torsion sheaf. \end{lemma} \begin{proof} Since $\text{Coh }E$ is hereditary, all complexes are isomorphic to their cohomology, (see for example \cite{H}).
 Hence, after shifting the summands, any generator, $G$, is a sheaf.
 From Atiyah's classification of vector bundles on an elliptic curve, we may assume $G = V_1 \oplus \cdots \oplus V_n$, where the $V_i$ are indecomposable sheaves of slope $\mu_i$.
-Here we follow the convention that a torsion sheaf has infinite slope.
-If $\mu_1 = \cdots = \mu_n \neq \infty$, then $G$ is a vector bundle and by a well-known result of Faltings, \cite{Fa}, there exists a vector bundle which is orthogonal to $G$ in $\dbcoh{E}$.
+If $V_i$ is torsion, then we say it has infinite slope.
+If $\mu_1 = \cdots = \mu_n \neq \infty$, then by a well-known result of Faltings \cite{Fa}, there exists a vector bundle which is orthogonal to $G$.
 If $\mu_1 = \cdots = \mu_n = \infty$, then clearly they cannot generate $\dbcoh{E}$ as all the objects generated by this object must be torsion sheaves.
 Therefore, we may assume $\mu_1 \neq \mu_2$.
 As there exists an autoequivalence, $F$, of $\dbcoh{E}$ such that the slope of $F(V_2)$ has infinite slope, we may assume that $V_2$ is a torsion sheaf.
 Let $D$ be the support of $V_2$.
 From $V_2$ and a the vector bundle $V_1$ we can get $V_1(nD)$ for all $n$.
 Since the full subcategory consisting of the objects $\lbrace \O(nD) \rbrace|_{n \in \Z}$ generates $\dbcoh{E}$ and $- \otimes_{\mathcal O} V_1$ is dense (see Example~\ref{dense bundle}), it follows that $V_1 \oplus V_2$ generates. \end{proof}

 \begin{lemma} Let $E$ be a smooth curve of genus one.
 Let $V$ be a vector bundle on $E$ and $T$ be a torsion sheaf.
 Then the generation time of $V \oplus T$ is bounded above by the generation time of $\O \oplus T$. \end{lemma}